 The native people of Oceania fit into the following people groups: Australian Aboriginals, Polynesians, Melanesians, and Micronesians.
 Each group consist of subgroups made up of tribes or iwi which inturn are often defined by their dialects.
 With the exception of Australia, New Zealand, New Caledonia, and Hawaii, all other Oceanic nations have the indigenous people as the majority of their populations.
 These four nations have large populations of European migrants.
 Read more →

-Australian Aboriginals known also known as Indigenous Australians are found in Australia only.
-Indigenous Australians includes many regional groups that often identify under names from local Indigenous languages.
-The island of Tasmania also had aboriginals called Palawa, but they were nearly wiped out by disease and violence.
+Australian Aboriginals also known as Indigenous Australians are found in Australia only, including Tasmania.
+They are made up of regional groups that often identify under names from local Indigenous languages.
+The island of Tasmania has aboriginals called Palawa, they were nearly wiped out by disease and violence.
 No full blooded Palawa exist today.

-The original inhabitants of the group of islands now named Melanesia are thought to be the ancestors of people from Papua New Guinea who likely came into contact with Austronesians (Indonesian Borneo, Philippines, etc).
-Melanesians have little in common genetically with Polynesians and Micronesians.
+Melanesia's original inhabitants are thought to be the ancestors of people from Papua New Guinea who likely came into contact with Austronesians (Indonesian Borneo, Philippines, etc).
+Melanesians have little genetic commonalities with Polynesians and Micronesians.